 Pledge payments can be made by visiting the Penn Giving website and searching for your scholarship name.

 Gifts may be made in cash, as well as in other forms such as securities, real estate, and personal property.
 Pledges may be paid over five years.

 Future commitments in the form of annuities, bequests, trusts, and retirement plan contributions can also be made.

 Scholarship gifts are tax-deductible for U.S. and Canadian taxpayers.
 Additionally, taxpayers in Hong Kong, the United Kingdom, and some other European countries may be able to make tax-efficient (or “tax-advantaged”) scholarship gifts.

 Scholarship donors receive annual reports personalized for their funds that include information on the students currently benefiting from their generosity.
-In addition, donors may have the opportunity to meet with scholarship students at the Scholarship Celebrations held on campus and in New York.
+In addition, donors may have the opportunity to meet with scholarship students at Scholarship Celebration events.